Subscribe

 Tip #5: Benefit from asynchronous processing

 An asynchronous process is a process that can execute tasks in the background.
 The client doesn’t need to wait for the results and can start working on something else.
-This technique enables software scalability as it allows applications to run more threads, enabling nodes to be more scalable and handle more load.
-And if a time-consuming task comes in, it will not block the execution threat, and the application will still be able to handle other tasks simultaneously.
+This technique enables software scalability, as it allows applications to run more threads, enabling nodes to be more scalable and handle more load.
+And if a time-consuming task comes in, it will not block the execution thread, and the application will still be able to handle other tasks simultaneously.

 Asynchronous processing is also about spreading processes into steps when there is no need to wait for one step to be completed before starting the next one if this is not critical for the system.
 This setup allows distributing one process over multiple execution threads, which also facilitates scalability.

-Asynchronous processing is achieved at the code and infrastructure level, while asynchronous request handling is code level.
+Asynchronous processing is achieved at the code and infrastructure level, while asynchronous request handling is code-level.

 Tip #6: Opt for database types that are easier to scale, when possible